 The contest takes place every year between August and June and it is an extraordinary event, eagerly anticipated by football fans from all over the world, as it hosts three of the world’s strongest teams: Juventus, Milan, and Internazionale.

 Founded in 1898 and re-structured into its present form in 1929, the Italian championship was originally divided into groups by region.
 It was later re-organized into two major Divisions that were split as North-South leagues.
 The merger of those leagues led to the 1929-30 agreement, which resulted in the present Serie A contest.

 The most successful club in the championship’s history is Juventus with 30 winning titles, followed by Milan with 18, Internazionale with 16 and Genoa being crowned 9 times.
 The Serie A Coppa Campioni d’Italia trophy has been the official award since the 1960–61 season and between 1961 and 2004 the winning clubs have been receiving them at the Lega Nazionale Professionisti main office.
 The title is also known as the scudetto (small shield).

-During the season, each club plays a certain other club twice (once at home and once away), with a total of 38 matches for every team.
-Since the 1994-1995 season, the football clubs have been awarded three points for a win, one point for a draw, and no points for a loss.
+During the season, each club plays a certain another club twice, at home and away, with a total of 38 matches for every team.
+Since the 1994-1995 season, clubs have been awarded three points for a win, one point for a draw, and no points for a loss.
 Beginning with 2005–06, if two or more teams had the same number of total points, the ordering is determined by their head-to-head records.
 In case the tie hasn’t been resolved by the above factors, goal difference is the secondary deciding criterion.